AlisAquilae/Academia/content/Notes/Lecture Notes/River Flow and Morphology/RFM Lecture 10.md

 - Rivers tend towards a meander

 In meandering rivers, bedslope is not as steep.
 At some point, almost no bedslope difference.
 River wants to follow shortest path, cut through.

+---
+# Flow structure in river bends
+In the bend, you have a balance between two forces: the centrifugal force and centripetal force
+- Centrifugal: inertia causing you to 'overshoot'
+- Centripetal: force towards the inner bend.
+Flow accumulates in outer bend (pushed up against it).
+This superelevation / tilt / transversal slope causes this centripetal force.

+Balance between the two averaged over the depth.
+However, not a balance at all depths individually.
+This is because centripetal force is constant over depth, whereas centrifugal force differs for different depths, being either higher or lower than centripetal force.
+This changes with depth.
+Shallow depth means more centrifugal, deep means more centripetal.
+This creates a 'circulation', also called 'secondary flow'.
+This distributes high momentum to outer bend and lower momentum to inner bend.

+This explains why outer bend will tend to erode away, as momentum is higher here.
+Meanwhile, in inner bend momentum is lower, means deposition is higher there.